CmrCrabs/NEA/paperwork.typ

   I_0 e^(-zeta) "if" J_"biased" < mu,
 ) $

-=== Cascades (Unfinished) @Jump-Trajectory @JTessendorf @Empirical-Spectra

 #pagebreak()
-== The Fourier Transform (Unfinished)
+=== Cascades @Jump-Trajectory @JTessendorf @Empirical-Spectra The periodicity of sinusoidal waves leads to visible tiling, even with an amount of waves of order $10^6$.
+It is possible to increase the simulation resolution to counteract this, but even the FFT becomes computationally impractical at large enough scales.
+To counteract this, we instead compute the entire simulation multiples times with different lengthscales at a lower resolution - combining the results such that there is no longer any visual tiling.
+This results in an output with comparable quality to an increase in resolution, while requiring less overall calculations, e.g $3(256^2) < 512^2$.
+To do this, we have to select low and high cutoffs for each lengthscale such that the waves do not overlap and superposition.

-=== 2D GPGPU Cooley-Tukey Radix-2 Inverse Fast Fourier Transform (Unfinished) @Code-Motion @JTessendorf @Jump-Trajectory The Cooley-Tukey FFT is a common implementation of the FFT algorithm used for fast calculation of the DFT.
-The direct DFT is computed in $O(N^2)$ time whilst the FFT is computed in $O(N log N)$.
-This is a significant improvement as we are dealing with summations in the order of $10^4 - 10^6$ multiple times per frame.
-The FFT exploits the redundancy in DFT computation in order to increase performance, but is only applicable when the following conditions are met:
-- $L_x = L_z = 2^x, x in ZZ$
-- the coordinates and wave vectors lie on a regular grid
+=== 2D GPGPU Cooley-Tukey Radix-2 Inverse Fast Fourier Transform @Code-Motion @JTessendorf @Jump-Trajectory The Cooley-Tukey FFT is a common implementation of the FFT, used for fast calculation of the DFT.
+The direct DFT is computed in $O(n^2)$ time whilst the FFT is computed in $O(n log n)$.
+This is a significant improvement as we are dealing with $n$ in the order of $10^4 - 10^6$, computed multiple times per frame.
+The FFT exploits the redundancy in DFT computation in order to increase performance, being able to do so only when $L_x = L_z = M = N = 2^x, x in ZZ$, the coordinates and wave vectors lie on a regular grid, and the summation is in the following format, which are all true save some differences in summation limits.
-\
-The overarching FFT algorithm is as follows:
-- kA

-=== Butterfly Texture (Unfinished)

-=== Butterfly Operations (Unfinished)

-=== Permutation (Unfinished)
+$ "Inverse DFT:" F_n = sum_(m=0)^(N - 1) f_m e^(2 pi i m/N n ) $
+$ "Wave Summation:" h (arrow(x), t) = sum_(m=-N/2)^(N / 2) h (t) e^(2 pi i m/N n ) $

 #pagebreak()
 == Post Processing